umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/backoffice/README.md

 ### Media Types

-Media Types are very similar to Document Types in Umbraco, except they are specifically for media items in the Media section.
+Media Types are similar to Document Types in Umbraco, except they are specifically for media items in the Media section.

 Umbraco comes with 3 default Media Types: **File**, **Folder,** and **Image**.